autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-issues-connector/index.md

 - In the **Response** panel, select the **default** response
 - In the response configuration panel, click **Import from sample**
-- In the **Import from sample** panel that slides in from the right, enter the following details:
+- In the **Import from sample** panel, enter the following details:
   - **Body**: add the following payload example (taken from the [GET issue-types](https://aps.autodesk.com/en/docs/acc/v1/reference/http/issues-issue-types-GET/) documentation):

 ```js